Luristan Iron Short Sword | Ancient Near Eastern Weapon | 750–650 BCE

 Features

-- Lion-head disc pommel symbolizing authority, strength, and protection
+- Lion-head disc pommel symbolizing strength, authority, and divine protection

-- Natural patina and surface oxidization consistent with great age
+- Natural patina and surface oxidization highlighting its ancient age and authenticity

 Cultural Significance